Exhibits can also be viewed online at artcentereast.org thanks to a partnership with High Country Realty Professionals.

 In the early 1990s, Sue sold her business and she and her husband, Mitch Wolgamott, moved to Northeast Oregon, briefly to La Grande and then to Summerville.
 Sue then became a full-time artist with a well-equipped studio where she produced ceramic/clay art as well as two-dimensional art (pastels and watercolors, including Batik watercolors).
 Her themes often included abstract and representational natural elements: Eastern Oregon landscapes, critters, and plants.

 Sue was a member of and actively involved with three art co-ops: Valley Art in Forest Grove, Art Center East in La Grande, and Crossroads in Baker City.
 She became well-known in the region for the quality of her work and for her willingness to help and teach other artists.
 Her work was in many art shows and won several regional art awards.
 She was a featured artist on Oregon Public Broadcasting’s “Oregon Art Beat”.
 Several galleries in Oregon and Southern Washington carried her work.

 Each exhibition has its own festive opening and closing receptions.
 Free and open to the public, exhibits remain on display for approximately 1-2 months.
-Exhibits can be viewed online thanks to a partnership with John J. Howard Real Estate in La Grande.
+Exhibits can be viewed online thanks to a partnership with High Country Realty Professionals.
 Each exhibition artwork is listed online for viewing.
 Shop the current exhibition art here.